Prevalence of female genital mutilation: Overview

 It has also been established that African communities in European countries continue the practice of FGM on their daughters after migrating to Europe.
 For instance in Sweden, a study by Karolinska Institutet concluded that about a third of families migrated from countries with an FGM culture wanted to continue mutilating in their new countries.

+Belgium

+A study commissioned by State Secretary for Gender Equality, Equal Opportunities and Diversity Sarah Schlitz and Minister of Health and Social Affairs Frank Vandenbroucke in 2022 found that approximately 35,000 Belgian women either had the procedure performed or were at risk of having it performed.
+An estimated 23,000 Belgian women have had the procedure performed on them, with more than 12,000 underage girls of mothers who had the procedure performed at risk of having it performed on them.
+Of these, 16,500 live in Flanders, 10,000 in the Brussels-Capital Region and 8,800 in Wallonia.